-Spring returns to South Africa with Spring Equinox on 22 September (where night and day have roughly equal length).
-In the southern evening sky, we can find both the closest star system to the Sun (including bright star Alpha Centauri, around 4.4 light years from Earth) and some of the furthest celestial objects observable to the naked eye: the Small and Large Magellanic Clouds (neighbouring irregular-type galaxies around 210 000 and 180 000 light years away from the Milky Way respectively).
+Spring returns to South Africa with Spring Equinox on 23 September (where night and day have roughly equal length).

+Towards the south, we find both the closest star system to the Sun (including bright star Alpha Centauri, around 4.4 light years from Earth) and some of the furthest celestial objects observable to the naked eye: the Small and Large Magellanic Clouds (neighbouring irregular-type galaxies around 200 000 and 160 000 light years away from us respectively).

 Moving eastwards, Capricornus (sea goat), Aquarius (water bearer), and Pisces (fishes) consist of relatively faint stars, making them challenging to identify.

-Together with the other Zodiac constellations (originally called 'Sun Signs'), they lie along the Ecliptic, an imaginary line which follows the apparent path of the Sun as Earth makes its annual orbit.
+Together with the other Zodiac constellations, they lie along the Ecliptic, an imaginary line which follows the apparent path of the Sun as Earth makes its annual orbit.
 As the Sun-Earth plane approximately aligns with that of the Solar System, the planets can also be found along the Ecliptic.